-Remember, the Testing Grouplet just decided it wanted to have a Testing Fixit in which it wanted all of Google Engineering to participate.
+Remember, the Testing Grouplet just decided it wanted to have a Testing Fixit in which it wanted all of Google development to participate.
 Nobody higher up the food chain asked us to do this—but neither did they stop us from doing it.
-Engineering Vice Presidents were more than happy to send out emails advertising these Fixits—which we always drafted ourselves, and often were sent with very few edits—but otherwise, it was completely up to us to persuade our fellow engineers that playing along and writing tests was worth their time.
+Vice Presidents were more than happy to send out emails advertising these Fixits—which we always drafted ourselves, and often were sent with very few edits—but otherwise, it was completely up to us to persuade our fellow developers that playing along and writing tests was worth their time.
 The short-game view would consider this a handicap, that we might’ve gotten more visibility and higher participation if we had more vigorous support from highly-visible executives, possibly even a mandate.

-However, as I mentioned in my earlier post about the Test Certified program, Patrick Copeland, Director of Engineering Productivity when I met him in mid-2007, explained to me that a lot of our execs had come from big-name tech companies, and had seen even well-meaning corporate mandates fall flat precisely because they were shipped to the engineering organizations as mandates, rather than voluntary programs for which persuasive, rational arguments could be made.
+However, as I mentioned in my earlier post about the Test Certified program, Patrick Copeland, Director of Engineering Productivity when I met him in mid-2007, explained to me that a lot of our execs had come from big-name tech companies, and had seen even well-meaning corporate mandates fall flat precisely because they were shipped to the development organizations as mandates, rather than voluntary programs for which persuasive, rational arguments could be made.
 Over the course of four or five years, the Testing Grouplet’s Fixits and other efforts—most notably Testing on the Toilet and Test Certified—succeeded because we were forced to be creative in our efforts, appealing to reason, improving education and documentation and tooling as needed, and keeping it up for the long-haul.
 We had no idea if we’d ever succeed, and in fact, I stepped out of the Grouplet community not knowing for sure if all the trouble I’d caused and resources I’d spent as a Groupleteer were at all worth it.
 Fortunately, history bore out the fact that, yeah, actually, we kicked ass at the long game—and it shows.

 So, back to this particular Testing Fixit: All we had to beat Googlers over the head with were carrots, not sticks.
 We couldn’t tell anyone they had to participate in the Fixit.
 Hence, the T-shirts, the flyers, the TotT articles, the projections behind the B43 lobby—and the glow-in-the-dark Silly Putty that we gave to all participants as an extra bit of schwag, since we anticipated that we might run out of the right sizes of T-shirts in the right places too fast.
 As a grand prize, we offered an Aeron chair as part of a random drawing from all of the Fixit participants.